Special Sessions

 Below is a list of the approved special sessions.
 Click on each special session to learn more about its scope:

-Track 15: Understanding of Mineral Resources from Advancing Models of Ore-Forming Systems
+Track 15 (Special Session): Understanding of Mineral Resources from Advancing Models of Ore-Forming Systems

 Mineral resources, in particular critical mineral-metal deposits, are becoming more important to societal needs as we progress to a greener economy.
 Since the Industrial Revolution, we have already been an epoque where we need more metal output too much greater than present production.
 The important portion of this output is of critical metals in order to use in green technologies.
 We need more and fast mining with responsibility and sustainability.
 Considerable advances have been made in most fields of understanding mineral resources, building more holistic models from all aspects of geoscience.
 These exciting advancements have led to important changes in how we look at dissecting magmatic hydrothermal systems.
 We welcome all contributions to mineral resources science and models for ore-forming systems.